Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![username leaked](/assets/img/Authority/Authority_02.png)

 So knowing from experience IT admins occassionally don't use a password for service accounts as this complicates their setup with credential management.
-I decided to try and access the shares with an empty password using crackmapexec.
-This was successful and gave us accesss to a share called Development
+I decided to try and access the shares with an empty password using **crackmapexec**.
+This was successful and gave us access to a share called Development.

 ```bash
 crackmapexec smb authority.htb -u 'svc_pwm' -p '' --shares